in:form - The Intero Advisory Blog | Intero Advisory

 Adoption happens in waves.
 Early adopters jump in.
 Others wait to see what works.
 Skeptics need proof before they try anything.

-It's not about assigning this to one person.
-It's about everyone taking responsibility for making the collective intelligence stronger.
+Everyone takes responsibility for making the collective intelligence stronger.

 The Setup Matters